mondeja/strip-gh-theme-links/README.md

-In Github you can specify the theme an image is displayed to by appending `#gh-light-mode-only` or `#gh-dark-mode-only` to the end of an image URL, in Markdown.
+In Github you can specify the theme an image is displayed to by appending `#gh-light-mode-only` or `#gh-dark-mode-only` to the end of an image URL when writing Markdown.
 See [Specifying the theme an image is shown to][modes-docs].

 However, other platforms currently do not support this syntax and will display both versions of the image.
 So you might want